facjure/public-domain-poetry/README.md

 ## Status and Roadmap

-Currently, ~2000 poems are hand-curated by editors at Facjure.
+Currently hosts ~34000 poems, some hand-curated by editors at Facjure.

-Soon, scrappers will extract ~50000 poems.

-For a webapp to search and view existing poems, visit [poetroid](https://github.com/Facjure/poetroid), an open platform to discover poetry together.
+For a webapp to search and view existing poems, visit [poetroid](https://github.com/poetroid), an open platform to discover poetry together.

 ## Resources

+Thanks to the original sites that curated thousands of poems from the public domain:

 - [Project Gutenberg](http://www.gutenberg.org)
 - [Public Domain Poetry](http://www.public-domain-poetry.com)